 - Pretreatment upstream of RO to remove suspended solids which can foul membranes.

-- Separation of bacteria from water (water microfiltration has become the method of choice for many municipal and community water treatment systems due to its ability to consistently remove spores such as Cryptosporidium and Giardia).
+- Separation of bacteria from water (water microfiltration is the preferred method for many community and municipal water treatment systems due to its ability to reliably remove spores such as Cryptosporidium and Giardia).

-Microfiltration, like other membrane processes, must be correctly applied with adequate pretreatment to prevent frequent and / or irreversible membrane fouling.
+Microfiltration, like other membrane processes, requires precisely applied pretreatment in order to prevent frequent and/or irreversible membrane fouling.
 The WaterProfessionals® have extensive experience applying this and other water treatment technologies to assure economical, effective long-term operation.